AriFordsham/GHCWiki/lightweight-concurrency.md

 ```

+For the given thread, `setFinalizer` installs the given IO () as the finalizer.
 If an SCont is blocked with status `SContSwitched Yielded` has become unreachable, we run the SCont's finalizer, if installed.

 ### Preemptive Scheduling